Purdue-SoCET/gpu-design-logs/Fall-2025/ZayLinn-Htet/week4.md

 Week 4: 9/12/25 - 9/18/25

-Sunday (9/14/25):
-- Attended second GPU Team weekly meeting
+Sunday (9/14/25): GPU Team weekly meeting
 - Presented my presentation on Register File Virtualization with Jack and were asked thorough questions by the GTAs

 - A summary was given about the current architecture of the GPU